 Social Enterprise Funding

-There are some specialist funds for social enterprises and many general funders such as the Big Lottery will also fund some social enterprise activity.
-To get social enterprise funding you need to be really clear about what your social impact is and be able to convince the funder that you are a social enterprise not just a business.
+There are some specialist funds for social enterprises, and many general funders such as the Big Lottery will also fund some social enterprise activity.
+To get social enterprise funding, you need to be clear about what your social impact is and be able to convince the funder that you are a social enterprise, not just a business.

 Funding is always changing - Funding Central is a free website which includes funds for social enterprise.

-Before you apply for social enterprise funding you need to know why you want it and how it will be used.
-This generally means you need to have a business plan in place.
-Unlike business plans written purely for commercial success the focus needs to be not only on how you can maximise your financial return but also focus on how you can maximise the impact you make as an organisation.
-Funders of social enterprises are looking for you being ethical but it does not mean money does not matter.
+Before you apply for social enterprise funding, you need to know why you want it and how it will be used.
+A good foundation is a business plan.
+Unlike business plans written purely for commercial success, the focus needs to be not only on how you can maximise your financial return but also focus on how you can maximise the impact you make as an organisation.
+Funders of social enterprises are looking for you being ethical, but it does not mean money does not matter.

 The types of funds you need will range from: